Flushcheck Announces Upgraded Technology To Improve Public Restroom Standards During COVID-19

 The convenience factor is high with Flushcheck.
 There is no app to download.
 It works on any cell phone.
 Users don’t have to interact with any other device.
 This eliminates the problem of having any kind of touchscreen in the restroom.
 There’s a strong aversion, especially now, for people to touch anything other than what’s absolutely necessary in the restroom.

 With people becoming more hygiene conscious, they will be less motivated to use touchscreen technology.
-Their own cell phone is a cheaper, more effective option.
+Their own cell phone is a cheaper, more effective option without any of the hygiene concerns.

 Flushcheck is appropriate for industries with large numbers of public restrooms: airports, attractions, as well as conference and convention centers.
 Restaurants benefit as well, because they are even more susceptible to negative social media reviews from customers who have a poor restroom experience.